DevGrrrl/app-refresh/README.md

 #### Finished app

 Here's a gif of the finished app.
 Alternatively, you may view the site [here](https://upshop.herokuapp.com/).
-There is currently no desktop styling.
+There is currently no desktop styling so you will need to use the dev tools device emulator to view (iPhone6/7/8).

 ![upshop-gif](https://user-images.githubusercontent.com/22034073/39828728-fc24ad0e-53b3-11e8-82e4-61f5043274f5.gif)